Concordium/concordium-base/idiss/README.md

 ## `validate_recovery_request`

-This function validates a recovery made by the user to the identity provider.
+This function validates a recovery request made by the user to the identity provider.
-It will check cryptographic proofs in the request.
+It will check the proof of knowledge of idCredSec in the request.
 All arguments are strings that contain JSON encodings of the relevant values.

 The arguments are
 - `global_context`, the context of (public) cryptographic parameters specific to the chain the identity object is destined for